There is a divide between the conventional definition of type II diabetes and the ancestral one.

-There are leaf extract, American ginseng, bitter melon, fenugreek.
+There are leaf extract, American ginseng, bitter melon, and fenugreek.

 What if sometimes the problem with insulin resistance isn’t the high blood sugar?
 Maybe the hypoglycemic substances are to blame?
-This can be found out by a simple measurement or serum insulin.
+This can be found by a simple measurement of serum insulin.

-Human survival by definition stands for storing calories and go through extreme physical activity.
+Human survival by definition stands for storing calories and going through extreme physical activity.
 There are about 15 out of 33 genes that are connected to insulin resistance.

-Insulin resistance is related to the high glucose levels
+Insulin resistance is related to high glucose levels

 High insulin: During blood tests, if there’s a sign of elevated levels, then it shows that the person is building fat.
 High insulin levels usually don’t come up in a thin person.
 The risk of type II diabetes is suggested by an insulin level above 48 pmol or L.

-People with elevated levels usually go through weight gain, HBP and an increased risk of cancer development.
-Changing the lifestyle habits will lower the Homeostatic Model Assessment of Insulin Resistance (HOMA-IR) and decrease the chances of developing more severe diseases.
+People with elevated levels usually go through weight gain, HBP, and an increased risk of cancer development.
+Changing lifestyle habits will lower the Homeostatic Model Assessment of Insulin Resistance (HOMA-IR) and decrease the chances of developing more severe diseases.